Anurag-30/knowledge-base/05-Sql/Clauses/Readme.md

 `SELECT <column_name> FROM <table_name>;` <br />

 2. Sorting the ourput using `ORDER BY`.
-By default the behaviour of `ORDER BY` is that it gives the output in Ascending order, you can specify it to use descending order
+By default the behaviour of `ORDER BY` is that it gives the output in Ascending order, you can specify it to use descending order explicitly. <br />

+`